sung-max/sung-max.github.io/_posts/2019-09-19-deep-learning-shallow-understanding.markdown

 > situation with human brains: we know that if we train a child according to a certain curriculum, she will learn
 > certain skills — but we lack a deep understanding of how her brain accomplishes this" (Lin, Tegmark, Rolnick, 2017).

-The huge difference, though, is that we technically do have access to these objects and its entirety.
+The huge difference, though, is that we technically do have access to these objects in their entirety.
 We have all the weights, connections, and we can feed it anything we want.
-So hopefully that will give us enough leverage to glean out its innerworkings.
+So hopefully that will give us enough leverage to glean out its innerworkings in the future, as we progressively amass more experimental data.